Hello world! Please change me in Site Preferences -> This Category/Section -> Lower Description Bar

 I have thirty years experience as a bankruptcy lawyer.
 I amaze people every day when I tell them all the ways bankruptcy gives them a fresh start.

-Here are five things your fresh start in bankruptcy will do for you…
+Here are five things your bankruptcy fresh start will do for you…

 1. The creditors can’t garnish you